teamoutofbounds/joint-project/documentation/SQAP/Management.md

 and Program management.
 * Assign, track and verify corrective actions resulting from QA procedures or Quality Action Requests (QAR).

+##### 3.3.3 Product Owner

+The Product Owner is a member of the DT or GPT and is elected every Sprint.
+The Product Owner is responsible of:

+* Assure that all tasks are staffed properly.
+* Document the activities related to Scrum.
+* Distribute the tasks amongst the DT and GPT.
+* Schedule the meetings related to Scrum processes.
+* Represent the interests of the client during the Sprint.

+##### 3.3.4 Scrum Master

+The Scrum Master is responsible to:

+* Assure that every task is being developed according to the plan.
+* Lead the Daily Meetings.

+##### 3.3.5 Developer

+Developers have the following responsibilities:

+* Develop the assigned tasks.
+* Follow the SQAP.
+* Notify the Scrum Master during the Daily Meetings the problems he encounters.

 #### 3.3.3 Quality Assurance Estimated Resources